nikic/nikic.github.com/_posts/2021-06-02-Design-issues-in-LLVM-IR.markdown

 }
 ```

 These two GEPs compute the same address in two different ways, which adds up to another canonicalization problem.
 It also means that analyses usually need to decompose type-based GEPs into offset-based calculations.
-This is surprisingly expensive, because it requires computing the store size of all involved types from data layout information, including potential alignment constraints.
+This is surprisingly expensive, because it requires computing the alloc size of all involved types from data layout information, including potential alignment constraints.
 It is not atypical for a couple percent of total compile-time to be spent in nothing but GEP offset calculations.

 The better alternative is to make GEPs directly offset based, which works best in conjunction with opaque pointers: